 Dana-Farber Cancer Institute’s History of Excellence

-Located in Boston, the Dana-Farber Cancer Institute is a founding member of the Dana-Farber/Harvard Cancer Center (DF/HCC), a consortium that combines the research efforts of seven Harvard-affiliated medical institutions.
+Located in Boston, the Dana-Farber Cancer Institute is a founding member of the Dana-Farber/Harvard Cancer Center, a consortium that combines the research efforts of seven Harvard-affiliated medical institutions.
 It’s also the largest National Cancer Institute-designated Comprehensive Cancer Center in the country.
-The DF/HCC receives more than $500 million per year in research grants sponsored by the National Institutes of Health (NIH).
+The DF/HCC receives more than $500 million per year in research grants sponsored by the National Institutes of Health.
 This funding is used to help scientists develop new treatments and therapies to continually improve the outlook for cancer patients.

-In addition, Dana-Farber collaborates with Brigham and Women’s Hospital, another leading facility associated with Harvard.
-According to U.S. News and World Report, Dana-Farber Cancer Institute/Brigham and Women’s Cancer Center ranked fourth on the publication’s list of top 10 U.S. cancer centers for 2015-16.
+According to U.S. News and World Report, the Dana-Farber Brigham Cancer Center ranked fourth on the publication’s list of top 10 U.S. cancer centers for 2021-2022.